Magna Centre for Supply Chain Excellence

 Addressing Canada's Productivity Challenge

-Effective supply chain management is important across all sectors of the Canadian economy.
-The supply chain sector employs more than 870,000 Canadians, accounts for over $500 billion in total export goods from Canada, and is responsible for planning, coordinating and moving more than $1 trillion worth of goods each year.
+The supply chain sector is critically important to Canada's economy.
+The sector employs more than 870,000 Canadians, accounts for over $500 billion in total export goods from Canada, and is responsible for planning, coordinating and moving more than $1 trillion worth of goods each year.

 Located within the Toronto-Waterloo Innovation Corridor, the Magna Centre for Supply Chain Excellence at Conestoga College will work with government and industry partners to address Canada's productivity challenge and the urgent need for skilled supply chain specialists to address current and emerging business needs.

 Magna International is a leading global automobile supplier with 327 manufacturing operations and 100 product development, engineering and sales centres in 29 countries.
 With more than 161,000 employees, Magna focuses on delivering superior value to their customers through innovative processes and world-class manufacturing.

 With the drive to continuously improve productivity to remain a leader in the global economy, Magna has partnered with Conestoga College to establish the Magna Centre for Supply Chain Excellence.

 In collaboration with government, business and industry, address Canada's productivity challenge through excellence in education and application of integrative supply chain system thinking.